-NOTE: Bulevirtide increases total bile salts level and this effect is related to the primary mechanism of action of bulevirtide.
-If isolated increase of total bile salts level above the upper limit of normal is both asymptomatic and judged by investigator to be clinically insignificant it should not be reported as AE.
+NOTE: Bulevirtide increases total bile salts level, and this effect is related to the primary mechanism of action of bulevirtide.
+If isolated increase of total bile salts level above the ULN is both asymptomatic and judged by investigator to be clinically insignificant it should not be reported as AE.